Deprivation of liberty within care homes and hospitals

 If we turn down an authorisation request, the care home or hospital must not deprive the person of their liberty.
 They will need to take alternative steps and will be advised about this.

-If you believe that someone in a care home or hospital is being deprived of their liberty without authorisation, you may write to the hospital or care home about your concern and ask for an assessment.
+If you believe that someone in a care home or hospital is being deprived of their liberty without authorisation, you must inform the hospital or care home about your concern and ask for an assessment.

-If you have contacted the care home or hospital and did not get a satisfactory response, you may contact the Safeguarding Adults Governance Team.
+If you have contacted the care home or hospital and did not get a satisfactory response, you may contact the Deprivation of Liberty Team.

 Requesting a deprivation of liberty authorisation to be reviewed